samueljosino/samueljosino/README.md

 Web Developer Junior
 -------------

 I´ve been learning to code for a few months now, after switching careers.
-I started with Python as my first language, and then switched to HTML & CSS and currently im learning JavaScript.
-My main focus right now is frontend development, but i plan to eventually learn backend development.
+I started with Python as my first language, and then switched to HTML, CSS, JavaScript & Typescript.
+I’m currently learning ExpressJS & NestJS.

 * 🌍  I'm based in Fortaleza, Brazil
 * ✉️  You can contact me at [s\_josino@hotmail.com](mailto:s_josino@hotmail.com)